DHI/DomainServicesSample/README.md

 The purpose of this repository is to complement the Domain Services project templates and serve as a starter kit for new Domain Services based Web API solutions.
 It is meant to illustrate a solution structure where you use Domain Services core - the `DHI.Services` NuGet package - as a framework for creating your own custom services and controllers.

 The solution contains an ASP.NET Core project based on the Domain Services Web API project template that comes with out-of-the-box functionality for user account management, authentication, logging etc. from the `DHI.Services.WebApi` NuGet package, but it is extended with a custom controller `MyEntityController` with CRUD functionality for a ficticious entity called `MyEntity`.
-In a real application the entity could be for example Project, Order, Campaign or similar.
+In a real application the entity could be for example Product, Order, Campaign or similar.

 ## ChemRegulator
 The ChemRegulator project contains the definition of the the object model and service types, for example `MyEntityService`.
 These are all pure .NET types - so called POCOs (Plain Old CLR objects).